 We provide a video example of a consulting case interview.
 Davis Nguyen, founder of My Consulting Offer, and Dan, an MCO coach and former BCG interviewer, walk through a BCG case on revenue growth in the health care services industry.

-Lastly, we discuss the difference between average and exceptional answers to case questions.
+Lastly, we discuss the difference between average and exceptional answers to case interview questions.

 Get ready to dive deep into structuring your analysis of business problems, identifying the key issues, and recommending solutions!

-How to Use Case Study Interview Questions to Ace Your Case
+How to Use Case Interview Examples to Ace Your Case

 - How would you structure your analysis of the problem?